FujoWebDev/lexicon-guestbook/README.md

 internet at a specific address.
 If you have tailscale, you can use serve/funnel to create this address.
 You can also use ngrok, or cloudflare tunnels.

+OLD TAILSCALE:

 1. Run `tailscale serve https / http://localhost:3003/`
 2. Run `tailscale funnel 443 on`
+3. Run `tailscale serve status` and use the address from the funnel

+NEW TAILSCALE:

+1. Run `tailscale serve --bg http://localhost:3003`
+2. Run `tailscale funnel --bg 3003`
 3. Run `tailscale serve status` and use the address from the funnel

 #### Configure the public address of your AppView server